Bruno Sälzer

-Dr. Bruno Sälzer (born 28 June 1957) was the CEO of Escada, the international luxury fashion group.
-He was born into a solid farming family.
+Bruno Sälzer (born 28 June 1957) was the CEO of Escada, the international luxury fashion group.
+He was born into a farming family.
 He has always been interested in fashion more than fertiliser, and has been quoted in saying, "I can't explain this.
 There was no one in my family like this.
 I have checked back several generations."
 He is the father of four sons.